This is part of a series on provider data. Check out Part 1 and Part 2.

 As a result, insurance companies can offer cleaner, up-to-date directories, provider offices can refer patients with confidence, and digital health companies can help consumers navigate to the right, in-network care for them.

-These improvements add up to a simpler, better healthcare experience for consumers.
+These improvements add up to a simpler, better healthcare experience for all.
 I invite you to learn more about how Ribbon Health can help you.